Women's Art Association of Canada: Early years

 In 1896 the WAAC proposed that a State Dinner Service of painted china be made by Alice Mary Egan of Halifax, Nova Scotia and twelve other artists from Ontario and Quebec.
 The service was made and was a success.

 The WAAC opened branches across Canada, eventually reaching Alberta in the west and New Brunswick in the east.

 By 1898 there were almost 1,000 members.

-The Montreal branch of the Womens Art Association was founded in 1894 by Mary Martha Phillips and Mary Alice Peck.
+The Montreal branch of the Women's Art Association was founded in 1894 by Mary Martha Phillips and Mary Alice Peck.

 In 1907 it broke away from the WAAC and formed the independent Women's Art Society of Montreal.

 This was extremely successful, and in 1911 had to impose a cap of 350 members.

 Despite taking the name l'Association culturelle des femmes de Montréal in 1981, it remained essentially Anglophone.

 The Montreal society remains active today.

 The Winnipeg Branch of the WAAC was established in February 1894.

 It separated its members into "active" and "honorary", the first group being professional artists or serious students of art, and the second being women who were interested in the arts.

 Membership rose from about 20 in 1894 to 188 in 1907.

 Most of the members grew impatient with the degree of control exerted by Mary Dignam, and broke away in 1908 to form the Western Art Association.

 The last groups associated with the WAAC in Winnipeg disbanded in 1909.